1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••home•••Contents Index

 .

-Practice the melody of Aura Lee until silky smooth.
-Read the music—don't just copy the finger movements in the video.
-Play along with the audio track or video to help keep your rhythm honest.
+Practice the melody until smooth.
+Play along with the audio track to help shore up your rhythm.

-Once the melody flows smoothly, work on the chords.
+Once the melody sounds solid, begin working on the chords.

 chord diagram icon Chords